yangzhao1230/ProtDETR/README.md

 ## Environment Requirements

 To run ProtDETR, you will need to set up an environment with specific package versions.
-We are in the process of finalizing a conda environment that will encapsulate all the necessary dependencies in a clean manner.
-This environment will be available for download soon.

 The required packages include but are not limited to: